Universality and the thermoelectric transport properties of a double quantum dot system: Seeking for conditions that improve the thermoelectric efficiency: Thermoelectric transport properties

-To calculate the transport coefficients $L_{0}(T)$, $L_{1}(T)$, and $L_{2}(T)$, we followed the paper by Dong and X. L. Lei \cite{Dong_02}.
-They derived the particle current and thermal flux formulas through an interacting QD connected to leads within the Keldysh non-equilibrium Green's functions (GF) framework.
-The electric and thermoelectric transport coefficients were obtained in the presence of the chemical potential and temperature gradients with the Onsager relation in the linear regime automatically satisfied.
+We compute the linear transport coefficients $L_{0}(T)$, $L_{1}(T)$, and $L_{2}(T)$, following the Dong and X. L. Lei paper \cite{Dong_02}.
+They obtain the particle current and thermal flux formulas through an interacting QD connected to leads within the Keldysh non-equilibrium Green's functions (GF) framework.
 The transport coefficients are consistent with the general thermoelectric formulas derived earlier and are given by